Liouvillian recursion method for the electronic Green's function: Method

-The Liouvillian recursion method can be understood quite simply in terms of Heisenberg's equation in a superoperator formalism: the Liouvillian superoperator $\mathcal{L}$ is the commutator of some operator with the Hamiltonian operator.
-Heisenberg's equation, in the Liouvillian notation read as follows:
+The Liouvillian recursion method can be understood quite simply in terms of Heisenberg's equation in a superoperator formalism: the Liouvillian superoperator $\mathcal{L}$ is the commutator of some operator with the Hamiltonian.
+Heisenberg's equation, in the Liouvillian notation reads as follows:

 where $\mathbf{O}$ is some operator, $\mathbf{H}$ is the Hamiltonian and $\mathcal{L}\equiv [\mathbf{H},\cdot]$ is the Liouvillian.
 We quickly observe that in terms of this superoperator, Heisenberg's equation has the same structure as Schrödinger's equation.
-It consequently admits the same formal solution for time evolution:
+It consequently admits the same formal solution for time evolution~\cite{viswanath_recursion_1994,hatano_finding_2005}: